On the differential structure of metric measure spaces and applications: Preliminaries

 \begin{definition}[$q$-test plan] Let $(X,\sfd,\mm)$ be as in \eqref{eq:mms} and $\ppi\in \prob{C([0,1],X)}$.
 We say that $\ppi$ has bounded compression provided there exists $C>0$ such that

 For $q\in(1,\infty)$ we say that $\ppi$ is a $q$-test plan if it has bounded compression, is concentrated on $AC^q([0,1],X)$ and

 \end{definition} \begin{definition}[Sobolev classes] Let $(X,\sfd,\mm)$ be as in \eqref{eq:mms}, $p\in(1,\infty)$ and $q$ the conjugate exponent.
-A Borel function $f:X\to\R$ belongs to the Sobolev class $\s^p(X,\sfd,\mm)$ (resp. $\s^p_{loc}(X,\sfd,\mm)$) provided there exists a function $G\in L^p(X,\mm)$ (resp. in $L^p_{loc}(X,\sfd,\mm)$) such that
+A Borel function $f:X\to\R$ belongs to the Sobolev class $\s^p(X,\sfd,\mm)$ (resp. $\s^p_{\rm loc}(X,\sfd,\mm)$) provided there exists a function $G\in L^p(X,\mm)$ (resp. in $L^p_{\rm loc}(X,\sfd,\mm)$) such that

-In this case, $G$ is called a $p$-weak upper gradient of $f$. \end{definition} Since the class of $q$-test plans contains the one of $q'$-test plans for $q\leq q'$, we have that $\s^p_{loc}(X,\sfd,\mm)\subset \s^{p'}_{loc}(X,\sfd,\mm)$ for $p\geq p'$, and that if $f\in \s^p_{loc}(X,\sfd,\mm) $ and $G$ is a $p$-weak upper gradient, then $G$ is also a $p'$-weal upper gradient.
+In this case, $G$ is called a $p$-weak upper gradient of $f$. \end{definition} Since the class of $q$-test plans contains the one of $q'$-test plans for $q\leq q'$, we have that $\s^p_{\rm loc}(X,\sfd,\mm)\subset \s^{p'}_{\rm loc}(X,\sfd,\mm)$ for $p\geq p'$, and that if $f\in \s^p_{\rm loc}(X,\sfd,\mm) $ and $G$ is a $p$-weak upper gradient, then $G$ is also a $p'$-weal upper gradient.

-The following result has been proved in \cite{Ambrosio-Gigli-Savare-pq}: the proof relies on Fuglede's lemma and of the equivalence of this approach to Sobolev functions with the one proposed by Shanmugalingam in \cite{Shanmugalingam00}: \begin{proposition} Let $(X,\sfd,\mm)$ be as in \eqref{eq:mms}, $1< p'\leq p<\infty$ and $f\in \s^p_{loc}(X,\sfd,\mm)\subset \s^{p'}_{loc}(X,\sfd,\mm)$.
-Then $G$ is a $p$-weak upper gradient if and only if it is a $p'$-weak upper gradient. \end{proposition} \begin{proof} In Theorem 7.4 of \cite{Ambrosio-Gigli-Savare-pq} it has been proved that $G$ is a $p$-weak upper gradient if and only if it is a $p$-upper gradient in the sense of Shanmugalingam, and in Proposition 5.5 of \cite{Ambrosio-Gigli-Savare-pq} that the $p$-minimal upper gradients in the sense of Shanmugalingam of a function in $\s^p(X,\sfd,\mm)$ is equal to the $p'$-minimal upper gradient in the sense of Shanmugalingam for any $1<p'\leq p$.
-Notice that in Theorem 7.4 of \cite{Ambrosio-Gigli-Savare-pq} it is assumed that $(X,\sfd)$ is compact, that $f\in L^q(X,\mm)$ and that $\mm\in\prob X$, but arguing as in Sections 8.1 and 8.2 of \cite{Ambrosio-Gigli-Savare-pq} we see that these are unnecessary hypothesis. \end{proof}

-Arguing as in Section 4.5 of \cite{Ambrosio-Gigli-Savare-pq}, we get that for $f\in \s^p(X,\sfd,\mm)$ (resp. $\s^p_{loc}(X,\sfd,\mm)$) there exists a minimal function $G$, in the $\mm$-a.e. sense, in $L^p(X,\mm)$ (resp. $L^p_{loc}(X,\mm)$) such that \eqref{eq:defsob} holds.
+Arguing as in Section 4.5 of \cite{Ambrosio-Gigli-Savare-pq}, we get that for $f\in \s^p(X,\sfd,\mm)$ (resp. $\s^p_{\rm loc}(X,\sfd,\mm)$) there exists a minimal function $G\geq 0$, in the $\mm$-a.e. sense, in $L^p(X,\mm)$ (resp. $L^p_{\rm loc}(X,\mm)$) such that \eqref{eq:defsob} holds.
 We will denote such minimal function by $\weakgrad f$.
+In line with the terminology used in this context, we will refer to $\weakgrad f$ as the $p$-minimal upper gradient of $f$.
+Yet, given that such quantity is defined in duality with speed of curves, it is closer in spirit to the dual norm of the differential rather than to the norm of the gradient, whence the notation with a `$D$' in place of a `$\nabla$'.

 As for the local Lipschitz constant and the slopes, we switched from the notation $|\nabla f|_w$ used in \cite{Ambrosio-Gigli-Savare11} and \cite{Ambrosio-Gigli-Savare-pq} to $\weakgrad f$ to underline that this is a cotangent notion, a fact which plays a key role in our analysis.